Apurva52-dotcom/Apurva-Kudalkar/README.md

 ## 💡 About Me

-I am a passionate student interested in **Cloud Computing, AWS, and DevOps**.
+I am a Thirdyear engineering student interested in **Cloud Computing, AWS, and DevOps**.
 I enjoy building real-world projects and learning how cloud systems work.

 Currently, I am focusing on: